Universal Approximation with Quadratic Deep Networks: Four Theorems

+\textbf{Corollary 2:} With ReLU activation function, residual quadratic networks with at most four neurons in one layer is universal approximator. \\ Proof: As Figure 3 shown, because lemma 4 makes sure that the quadratic ReLU network can approximate function $K(\frac{||x-z_i||}{\sigma}), i=1,2...$.
+We use residual connections (red lines) to make the network modules that represent different $K(\frac{||x-z_i||}{\sigma}), i=1,2...$ and we use another groups of residual connections (green lines) to aggregate the outputs of these modules, such that quadratic ReLU network can represent any function from the family $S_K$ at any accuracy.
+By triangle relationship, we conclude that residual quadratic ReLU network with no more than four neurons in each layer is universal approximator. \\

+Compared with the results in [16] and [22], our Corollary 2 presents another special width-bounded universal approximator, which is slimmer than that of [16] and has sparser shortcuts than that of [22].
+The upper limit of the width required by our width-bounded universal approximator is $4$, while the counterpart in [16] is $n+4$ given an $n-$input.
+Although only one neuron is demanded in each layer in [22], much denser residual shortcuts are employed as the trade-off.
+In our work, only sparser residual connections are needed to integrate different blocks. \\

-\textbf{Key Idea for Proving Theorem 3:} For universal approximation by neural networks, the current mainstream strategies are all based on piecewise approximation in terms of $L_1$, $L_\infty$, or other distances.
-For such piecewise approximation, the functional space is divided into numerous hypercubes, which are intervals in the one-dimensional case, according to a specified accuracy to approximate a target function in every hypercube.
-With quadratic neurons, we can instead use a global approximating method, which can be much more efficient.
-At the sam time, the quadratic network structure is neither too wide nor too deep, which can be regarded as a size-bounded universal approximator, in contrast to [14][16].
-In [14], a single-layer network may have an infinite width.
-On the other hand, in [16] the network width is restricted to be no more that $d+4$ but network depth goes infinity.
-What's more, aided by Algebraic Fundamental theorem, our novel proof reveals the uniqueness and facility of our proposed quadratic networks that cannot be elegantly made by networks with quadratic activation. \\
+\textbf{ {3.3 Theorem 3}}\\ \textbf{Key Idea for Proving Theorem 3:} For universal approximation by neural networks, the current mainstream strategies are all based on piecewise approximation in terms of $L_1$, $L_\infty$, or other distance measures.
+For the purpose of piecewise approximation, the functional space is divided into numerous hypercubes, which are intervals in the one-dimensional case, according to a specified accuracy to approximate a target function in every hypercube.
+With quadratic neurons and the trick that two ReLU neurons can organically execute a linear operation, we can instead use a global approximating method that is much more efficient.
+At the same time, the quadratic network structure is neither too wide nor too deep, which can be regarded as a size-bounded universal approximator, in contrast to what we have introduced before.
+What's more, aided by Algebraic Fundamental theorem, our novel proof reveals the uniqueness and facility of our proposed quadratic networks that cannot be elegantly made by networks with quadratic activation.
+More importantly, Theorem 3 gives a first-of-the-kind global universal approximator, facilitating feature representations in deep learning. \\

-First, we show any univariate polynomial of degree N can be exactly expressed by a quadratic network with a complexity of $O(log_2(N))$ in depth.
-Next we refer the result [37] regarding Hilbert's thirteen problem that multivariate functions can be represented with a group of separable functions, and then finalize the proof.\\
+First, we show any univariate polynomial of degree N can be exactly expressed by a quadratic network with a complexity of $\mathcal{O}(log_2(N))$ in depth.
+Next we refer the result [34] regarding Hilbert's thirteen problem that multivariate functions can be represented with a group of separable functions, and then finalize the proof.\\

-\textbf{Lemma 6:} \textit{Any univariate polynomial of degree $N$ can be perfectly computed by a quadratic network with depth of $O(log_2(N))$ and width of no more than $N$.}\\